 Currently I have to use it on the last 2 sets because I’ll fail before 5 reps unless I resort to crappy form.
 The band keeps me honest…

-Instead of mimicking a barbell as usual, I rotate the handles 90° upward.
+Instead of mimicking a barbell as usual, I rotate the handles 90° upward (aka neutral grip).

 So the row is sort of like the seated cable row you have in gyms, except I’m still bent over with engaged core & hamstrings.

-My additional triceps exercise is to switch to 1 dumbbell, go heavier, and do standing triceps extensions with both hands on the dumbbell.
+One additional triceps exercise is to switch to one dumbbell, go heavier, and do standing triceps extensions with both hands on the dumbbell.